chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 #### Features

+Have many built-in features for a great production app.

-- Built-in Server-side Rendering support.
-We can even blend CSR with SSR.
+- Server-side Rendering support.
+We can even allowed to choose between CSR and SSR on every page in our app.
 - File-based Routing.
+Vercel is also working on a new Layout system to make it even more flexible.
 - Optimized image component.
 This is huge because images are the biggest performance bottleneck in most websites.
 - Have Fullstack Capabilities: We can add backend (server side) code into our Next.js app.